AnyLog-co/documentation/high availability.md

 <pre>
 /app/AnyLog-Network/data/archive/21/04/04/litsanleandro.ping_sensor.0.bd617b6ddb873750d9db561814297f23.0.120.119.210404201021.json
 </pre>
-The archived directory are the first 6 digits of the last field in the file name (the name segment before the file type representing the file ingestion date and time).
+The archive directory is determined by the first 6 digits of the last field in the file name (the name segment before the file type representing the file ingestion date and time - 210404201021 in the example below).
-More detailed on the file naming are available at [The file naming convention](https://github.com/AnyLog-co/documentation/blob/master/managing%20data%20files%20status.md#the-file-naming-convention).
+Details on file naming are available at the [The file naming convention](https://github.com/AnyLog-co/documentation/blob/master/managing%20data%20files%20status.md#the-file-naming-convention) section.

 ## Query execution